awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 + Creating a read replica\.
 + Copying a DB snapshot\.

+In most cases, tags aren't copied by default\.
+However, when you restore a DB instance from a DB snapshot, RDS checks whether you specify new tags\.
+If yes, the new tags are added to the restored DB instance\.
+If there are no new tags, RDS looks for the tags from the source DB instance for the DB snapshot, and then adds those tags to the restored DB instance\.

+To prevent tags from source DB instances from being added to restored DB instances, we recommend that you specify new tags when restoring a DB instance\.

 **Note**
 If you include a value for the `--tag-key` parameter of the [create\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-snapshot.html) AWS CLI command \(or supply at least one tag to the [CreateDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBSnapshot.html) API operation\) then RDS doesn't copy tags from the source DB instance to the new DB snapshot\.
 This functionality applies even if the source DB instance has the `--copy-tags-to-snapshot` \(`CopyTagsToSnapshot`\) option enabled\.
 If you take this approach, you can create a copy of a DB instance from a DB snapshot and avoid adding tags that don't apply to the new DB instance\.
-Once you have created your DB snapshot using the AWS CLI `create-db-snapshot` command \(or the `CreateDBSnapshot` Amazon RDS API operation\) you can then add tags as described later in this topic\.
+After you create your DB snapshot using the AWS CLI `create-db-snapshot` command \(or the `CreateDBSnapshot` Amazon RDS API operation\), you can then add tags as described later in this topic\.

 ## Tutorial: Use tags to specify which DB instances to stop<a name="Tagging.RDS.Autostop"></a>